 The IE ReportConfigEUTRA-SL specifies criteria for triggering of a CBR measurement reporting event for V2X sidelink communication.
 Measurement reporting events are based on CBR measurement results on the corresponding transmission resource pools for V2X sidelink communication.
 These events are labelled VN with N equal to 1 and 2.

-Event V1: CBR of V2X sidelink communication becomes better than absolute threshold (as specified in TS 36.331 [10]);
+Event V1: CBR of V2X sidelink communication is above threshold (as specified in TS 36.331 [10]);

-Event V2: CBR of V2X sidelink communication becomes worse than absolute threshold (as specified in TS 36.331 [10]);
+Event V2: CBR of V2X sidelink communication is below threshold (as specified in TS 36.331 [10]);

 ReportConfigEUTRA-SL information element